RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 - cognitive bias - it’s a feature not a bug 😂
 - it give swift thinking - useful at times in real life
 - but don’t need that quick reaction at work
+- most common biases:
+- false causality….
+Are those events all connected?…
+- HIPPO effect.. highest paid persons opinion 😂😂
+- authority bias
+- confirmation bias
+- assumption… something we believe so much we don’t even question it..
+- why do I actually believe this?
+- how to catch your biases:
+- mindfulness… building Lego is mindful
+- invite a devils advocate
+- their job to involve in observing and catching the bias assumptions.
+Assign someone to the role and rotate it
+- we want your feedback - rfc.
+Scale it big and you don’t have to wait for everyone. !!!!!!!!!!!!!!!!
+- take aways;
+- slow down
+- write it down
+- work together and collaborate
 -